mermaid-js/mermaid/docs/flowchart.md

 ```
 graph LR;
     A-->B;
-    click A callback "Tooltip for a callback"
+    click A call callback "Tooltip for a callback"
-    click B "http://www.github.com" "This is a tooltip for a link"
+    click B href "http://www.github.com" "This is a tooltip for a link"
 ```

 The tooltip text is surrounded in double quotes.
 The styles of the tooltip are set by the class .mermaidTooltip.